SidRoberts/centum/docs/components/console/commands.md

 }
 ```

-Arguments are converted to camel-case so `--first-name` will become `$firstName` in the constructor.

-## Injecting Services into the Application
+## Injecting Services

-Services from the Container can also be injected through the constructor method:
+You can inject services from the Container into your command’s constructor:

 ```php
 namespace App\Console\Commands;